The Hamilton Mixtape: A Track-by-Track Discussion

 9. It’s Quiet Uptown by Kelly Clarkson

 Let me begin by saying that I love Kelly.
 Her songs are my anthems!
 But this just does not work for me.
 This song should be, well, quiet.
 Grieving.
 Sad.
 Haunted.
 Her voice is simply too strong and powerful to convey this moment of intense vulnerability and surrender.
 I had my misgivings when I read that she and Alicia Keys would be involved, because I figured it was just to make the album pop-py.
 Which this version turned out to be.
 This was the first song I heard off the mixtape, and I was intensely disappointed.
 For a long while I thought that the album would be a dud for me.
 Only Sia’s “Satisfied” made me excited again, and of course the whole album turned out to be great.
 Except this one song.
-I know everyone else is raving about it but God bless me I really can’t listen to it and I skip it every time.
+I know everyone else is raving about it but God help me I really can’t listen to it and I skip it every time.

 10. That Would Be Enough by Alicia Keys